 Norwich city centre will continue to provide a wide range of services accessible to a very wide area.
 The diversity, vitality and accessibility of the city centre will be maintained and enhanced.
 Investment will be encouraged in district and local centres to enhance accessibility, vitality and viability.
 The surrounding market towns and service centres will continue to play a key service role.
-Innovative approaches will be taken to support rural services must either already be adequate or will be provided at the right stage of a new development.
+Innovative approaches will be taken to support rural service provision.
+Wherever new homes or jobs are to be developed, existing supporting services must either already be adequate or will be provided at the right stage of a new development.
 This will ensure existing and future residents and workers will have access to the services they need.